austo/xblab/README.md

 xblab
 =====
-## An encrypted chat server inspired by David Chaum's "Dining Cryptographers" ##
+### An encrypted chat server inspired by David Chaum's "Dining Cryptographers" ###

-xblab is basically a Node.js project implemented wherever possible in C++.
-While the wisdom of such an endeavor is open to debate, it may have some value to other Node.js addon authors.
+xblab started as a Node.js addon and has inched steadily closer to being a standalone server and Node binding+library on the client.
+It relies heavily on libuv.
+While I realize no one needs another chat application, some of the functionality may have other uses for projects using Node and libuv.

 ### Dependencies ###

 xblab relies on the following libraries, which are *not* included in this repo:

+*   Event Loop and System

+    [libuv](https://github.com/joyent/libuv) handles task scheduling, thread interaction, and networking.

 *   Cryptography